-So we have to wash our hands for 20 seconds as often as possible, scrub down everything with disinfectant wipes, and stay away from crowds for a few weeks.
-If all of us do these three simple things, this goes away quickly.
-The problem is, too many of us are unwilling to do three simple things for humanity.
+So we have to wash our hands for 20 seconds as often as possible, scrub down everything with disinfectant wipes, wear a mask whenever you are out and about, and stay away from crowds for a few weeks.
+If all of us do these four simple things, this goes away quickly.
+The problem is, too many of us are unwilling to do four simple things for humanity.
 This virus is forcing everyone to care about other human beings, and that’s asking too much for some.
 I see a lot of you donning your tinfoil fascinators and spewing your lunatic conspiracy theories about this and that.
 One, you’re incorrect, and two, you’re not helping.
 In situations like this, the most crucial information comes from doctors and experts, not politicians and pundits.
 Use your “social distancing” time to distance yourself from social media and help clear the air.
 Local news is your best source, not the 24-hour echo chambers.
 Start with the links scattered around this post.

 Lastly, don’t panic.
 Please.
 You don’t have to buy ALL THE THINGS from your local grocery store.
 Save some hand sanitizer for your neighbor.
-Only wear a mask if you're showing symptoms or taking care of someone who shows symptoms.
+Find a reputable mask-maker, like this one, to supply you with washable masks for every occasion, or just make your own.
 Any non-perishable food you don’t use when all of this is over can be donated to your local food bank.
 And even if you go through an entire roll of toilet paper in one day, you only need enough for two weeks if a quarantine is necessary.
 Survival is not a competition.
 Slow your roll.

 This is a major crisis, one that could have serious economic repercussions.
 But it’s not the end of the world.
 We’ve bounced back from the Great Depression, the gas shortage, 9/11, and even the massive flu epidemic of 1918, and we’ll bounce back from this.
 Do your part, keep your head, and use this time to connect with things that have real importance in your life.
 Read a few books, stream that movie you wanted to see, listen to your favorite album one more time, play cards or board games with the people you love.
 If we all do that, after COVID-19 has run its course, we’ll all come out feeling a lot better.